Afsluitdijk: Building the dyke

 Wieringen was connected to the mainland with the short Amsteldiepdijk in 1925; the Afsluitdijk would be 20 mile in length.
 The inland side is heavy stone; the seaward side is boulder clay with brushwood mattresses above, weighed down by basalt boulders and old concrete.
-Previous experience had showed that boulder clay was superior to just sand or clay for a structure like the Afsluitdijk, with the added benefit that till was in plentiful supply in the area; it could be retrieved in large quantities by simply dredging it from the bottom of the Zuiderzee.
+Previous experience had shown that boulder clay was superior to just sand or clay for a structure like the Afsluitdijk, with the added benefit that till was in plentiful supply in the area; it could be retrieved in large quantities by simply dredging it from the bottom of the Zuiderzee.
 Work started at four points: on both sides of the mainland and on two specially made construction-islands (Kornwerderzand and Breezanddijk) along the line of the future dyke.

 From these points, the dyke slowly grew by ships depositing till into the open sea until it breached the surface.
 The nascent dyke was then strengthened from land by basalt rocks and mats of willow switch at its base.
 The dyke could then be finished off by raising it further with sand and finally clay for the surface of the dyke, on which grass was planted.

 As the dyke grew, physicist Hendrik Antoon Lorentz calculated the force of the tide as the smaller gap made it stronger.
 Ten thousand workers, 27 large dredges, 13 floating cranes, 132 barges, and 88 tugs worked on the project at the end, timed to close the dyke at low tide; it was finished on 28 May 1932.
 Construction progressed better than expected; at three points along the line of the dyke there were deeper underwater trenches where the tidal current was much stronger than elsewhere.
 These had been considered to be major obstacles to completing the dyke, but all of them proved to be relatively straightforward.
 Two years earlier than initially thought, the Zuiderzee ceased to be, as the last tidal trench, the Vlieter, was closed by a final bucket of till.
 The IJsselmeer was born, even though it was still salty at the time.